arashmilani/rinty/README.md

 You are welcome to use GitHub issues of the project to report problems or sending feedback.

-Any pull requests to improve the code or add new upload handlers is appreciated.
+Any pull requests to improve the code or add new database server types or upload handlers is appreciated.

 ## License